Donor Support

 World Bank

-ľ¹ÏÓ°Ôº also introduced framework projects to respond to priority needs, support recovery and build capacity for reconstruction in?health,?energy,?transport,?housing,?agriculture and education.
-These emergency operations mobilize partner resources through an innovative and flexible design that allows funds to be disbursed quickly, can be scaled as necessary, and can absorb additional financing as it becomes available.
-They include appropriate fiduciary, environmental and social safeguards.
-IBRD funding is secured thanks to the bilateral guarantees provided by development partners.
+ľ¹ÏÓ°Ôº also launched framework projects?to respond to priority needs, support recovery and build capacity for reconstruction in?health,?energy,?transport,?housing,?agriculture?and?education.
+These projects are designed to be flexible, scalable, and quick to disburse¡ªwith appropriate fiduciary, environmental, and social safeguards in place.
+IBRD funding is secured through bilateral guarantees provided by development partners.

-The Bank is also supporting development policy and investment operations to needed to strengthen the country¡¯s economic policy framework and enhance its macro-financial stability as well as provide urgent relief to households, support reforms of public resources expenditures and help markets function better.
+The Bank also supports?development policy?and?investment operations?needed to strengthen the country¡¯s?economic policy framework and enhance its macro-financial stability?as well as provide urgent?relief to households, support reforms of public resources expenditures and help markets function better.

 IFC